JaimeLandron/JaimeLandron/README.md

 - 👋 Hi, I’m @JaimeLandron
 - 👀 I’m interested in Sports, Gaming
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on nothing as of yet( still learning)
+- 💞️ I’m looking to collaborate in the near future, as of yet I am still learning.
 - 📫 How to reach me is through email

 <!---